 If you are interested in any of the below opportunities, please e-mail us with the initiative in the subject line.
 We look forward to hearing from you!

-At the end of the semester, Facilities & Auxiliary Services, with the support of the Residence Life & Housing Environmental Sustainability Committee, will be offering ways for students to dispose of unwanted items responsibly.
+At the end of the semester, Facilities, Real Estate & Auxiliary Services, with the support of the Residence Life & Housing Environmental Sustainability Committee, will be offering ways for students to dispose of unwanted items responsibly.
 Students involved with this initiative will help organize and execute the collection of carpets.
 Even if you are not interested in working with the group on the project, please consider participating in the program!

 The purpose of the Green Team is to encourage students to participate in hands-on sustainable practices while living on campus and to expose students to meaningful environmental sustainability education early in their college career so that they will continue living sustainably and responsibly throughout their adult lives.
 Students involved in this initiative will represent their complex in the education and development of a more environmentally sustainable complex.

 For more information about getting involved with Green Teams, please contact Residence Life & Housing.

 UD participates in Recyclemania, a national competition held over eight weeks in the spring semester.
 Schools compete in different categories to see which institution can collect the largest amount of recycling per capita, the largest amount of total recyclables, or the least amount of waste per capita.
 Students involved with this initiative will focus on promoting the campaign to students, encouraging participation, and providing weekly reports as to which complex is currently in first place.
 This initiative will also require students to actively liaison with Dining Services and Facilities, Real Estate & Auxiliary Services.